Name of Syria: History

 Historical use of the term Syria can be divided into three periods.
-The first period, attested from the 8th century BCE, reflects the original Luwian and Cilician use of the term Syria as synonym for Assyria, rather than modern Syria (the northeast aside) which was known as Aramea and Eber-Nari at that time.
+The first period, attested from the 8th century BCE, reflects the original Luwian and Cilician use of the term Syria as a clear synonym for Assyria, in reference to the empire of Assyria, rather than modern Syria (the historically Assyrian northeast aside) which was known as Aramea and Eber-Nari at that time, terms never applied to Assyria itself.
 Such use was recorded in the bilingual (Luwian-Phoenician) Çineköy inscription.

 Through contacts with Luwians, Cilicians and Phoenicians, ancient Greeks also learned both variants (Syria/Assyria), used as synonyms, but later started to introduce some distinctions, thus marking the beginning of the second (transitional) period, attested by the works of Greek historian Herodotus (5th century BCE).
-Some instances in his writings reflect the original (synonymous) use of Syrian and Assyrian designations, when used for the Assyrian people in Mesopotamia.
+Some instances in his writings reflect the original (synonymous) use of Syrian and Assyrian designations, when used for the Assyrian people in Mesopotamia and Anatolia.
 Herodotus explicitly stated that those called Syrians by the Greeks were called Assyrians by the non-Greeks, On the other side, he stated that Syrians were called Cappadocians, by Persians.
 Herodotus also introduced some distinctions regarding the territorial scope of the terms Syria and Assyria.
-Randolph Helm emphasized that Herodotus never applied the term Syria on the Mesopotamian region of Assyria which he always called "Assyria".
+Randolph Helm emphasized that Herodotus never applied the term Syria to the Mesopotamian and Anatolian region of Assyria, which he always called Assyria.